 Sponsoring adult child

 Your child must be under 18 or if has turned 18 is dependent on you or your spouse or de facto partner or is unable to work due to a medical condition.
-If your child is a dependent, he or she must be wholly or substantially reliant on you or your spouse or de facto partner for his or her basic needs for food, clothing and accommodation.
+If your child is a dependent, he or she must be wholly or substantially reliant on you or your spouse or de facto partner for his or her basic needs for food, clothing and accommodation, click here to learn the precise meaning of “dependent”.
 Your child’s dependence on you or your spouse or de facto partner must be greater than reliance on any other person or organisation.

 You can still sponsor your adult child if he or she is under 25 and is studying full-time.
 Your child must be financially dependent on you or your spouse or de facto partner or is unable to work because of a medical condition.
 In addition, your child must never have been married or had a de facto relationship or be engaged to be married.